thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-05-22-rashin-fahandej-awarded-volumetric-filmmaking-residency.markdown

 ## Updates from Art-A-Hack™ Alumni

-**Rene Anakwe**, Artist-In-Resident at [Issue Project Room](https://issueprojectroom.org/), will present [Fast Forward to Silence](https://www.brownpapertickets.com/event/4248909), her second commissioned project, on July 11th.
+**Rena Anakwe**, Artist-In-Resident at [Issue Project Room](https://issueprojectroom.org/), will present [Fast Forward to Silence](https://www.brownpapertickets.com/event/4248909), her second commissioned project, on July 11th.

 **Tyler Parker** had a debut as a tenor in Frederick Fleet in [The Village Light Opera Group](https://villagelightopera.org/) presents: TITANIC the Musical!